 The Environmental Health & Safety Committee brings together experts from TLMI member companies who share their knowledge of regulations, procedures and new technologies.
 The committee serves as a reliable source of environmental, health and safety legislative, regulatory and related technical information for the tag and label manufacturing industry.
 They gather and furnish TLMI members with current, relevant and timely data so that the membership is made aware of issues and requirements in the environmental, health and safety areas.
 The committee may also sponsor technological research and education programs to assist the industry in developing solutions to environmental, health and safety concerns.
 It liaises with similar committees in other printing industry groups.
 It presents two awards annually to member companies for environmental leadership.

-The work of the Environmental Health & Safety Committee is carried out in five subcommittees with guidance and oversight by the committee chair.
+The work of the Environmental Health & Safety Committee is carried out in four subcommittees with guidance and oversight by the committee chair.

 - Recycle Compatible Adhesives Subcommittee